awsdocs/aws-php-developers-guide/doc_source/cw-examples-publishing-custom-metrics.md

-# Publishing Custom Metrics in Amazon CloudWatch with AWS SDK for PHP Version 3<a name="cw-examples-publishing-custom-metrics"></a>
+# Publishing custom metrics in Amazon CloudWatch with AWS SDK for PHP Version 3<a name="cw-examples-publishing-custom-metrics"></a>

 Metrics are data about the performance of your systems\.
 An alarm watches a single metric over a time period you specify\.
 It performs one or more actions based on the value of the metric, relative to a given threshold over a number of time periods\.